stochastictalk/dynaprompt/docs/index.rst

 =============================
-dynabot
+dynaprompt
 =============================

-**dynabot** is a minimal Python package with tools for documentation, linting, formatting and testing.
+**dynaprompt** is a minimal Python package with tools for documentation, linting, formatting and testing.

 Contents